rolvera05/financial_planning_tools/README.md

 ---

-Upon launching the Financial Planning application you will be greeted with the following prompts.
+Upon launching the Financial Planning application through jupyter lab you will be greeted with the following prompts.

 ![Financial Planning Prompts](Images/jupyter_lab.png)